Franz Stampfl: Attack on the Arandora Star

 Early one July morning in 1940, Stampfl was on his way to Canada on the liner ship with a host of other prisoners of war.
-In the middle of the North Sea, a German U-boat torpedoed the ship; and within thirty minutes amid screams of fear, the ship was flooded with water and sunk to the bottom of the Atlantic.
+Off the northwest coast of Ireland, a German U-boat torpedoed the ship; and within thirty minutes amid screams of fear, the ship was flooded with water and sunk to the bottom of the Atlantic.
 To survive, Stampfl forced a steel plate aside to get to the surface and then jumped into the freezing cold, oil-slicked sea.
 For eight hours he swam, warding off shock from the cold and struggling to keep his head above the water, before a rescue boat sighted him.

 The Headmaster of Queen Elizabeth's, Ernest Jenkins, later observed that, under the relevant order, even friendly Germans and Austrians were arrested.
 He gave the date of Stampfl's detention as 2 July 1940, but, as this was the day that the Arandora Star was attacked, it was probably slightly earlier.
 The decision to arrest aliens was taken on 18 June 1940.
 Stampfl was one of 868 survivors when the Arandora Star, carrying 1,190 deportees, was torpedoed en route to Canada.
 Among those who lost their lives were the former Italian head chefs of London's Savoy and Ritz Hotels.